 We run floats whenever it’s warm enough to do so.
 Each season has its top fisheries and its pluses and minuses.
 The bold-face links in the list below may help you decide when to come if you haven’t already.
 The links at the end of each short introduction are good alternative boat trips at a given time of year.

 Late Spring Float Trips: Early May through sometime in late June or early July is runoff season, when the spring melt brings high, muddy water that’s impossible to fish to most local rivers.
 But not all local rivers.
 The Lower Madison River sees its best fishing of the season at this time.
 On the Yellowstone and especially the Boulder, short clear water windows even in the middle of the melt can bring spectacular fishing.
-This is also a great time for our power boat trips and private lake trips.
+This is also a great time for private lake trips.

 Early Summer Float Trips: The month or so following the end of the runoff offers comfortable weather, the largest number of Montana float rivers in good shape, eager trout, and excellent hatches that produce good dry fly fishing.
 It also offers high crowds of other anglers, but that’s understandable given that early summer typically offers our most consistent fishing of the season.
 Our top destinations for Montana float fishing trips at this time are the Yellowstone, the Boulder, and the Stillwater.
-Power boat trips and private lake trips can remain good in early summer, but for most anglers who want a boat trip, float trips are top dog in early summer.
+Private lake trips can remain good in early summer, but for most anglers who want a boat trip, float trips are top dog in early summer.